Music at St Charles’ Catholic Primary School

 Our music curriculum enables our children develop their musical knowledge, understanding and ability.
 We want our children to enjoy their music lessons and embrace the musical opportunities they are presented with!

-Curriculum Intent
+Intent

-Our intention is first and foremost to help children feel that they are musical and to develop a life long love of music.
-We focus on developing the skills, knowledge and understanding that children need in order to become confident performers, composers and listeners.
-Our curriculum introduces children to music from all around the works and across the generations, teaching children to respect and appreciate the music of traditions and communities.
+The intention the music curriculum at St Charles’ Catholic Primary School is first and foremost to help children to feel that they are musical, and to develop a life-long love of music.
+We focus on developing the skills, knowledge and understanding that children need in order to become confident performers, composers, and listeners.
+Our curriculum introduces children to music from all around the world and across generations, teaching children to respect and appreciate the music of all traditions and communities.

-Children will develop the musical skills of singing, playing tuned and untuned instruments, improvising and composing music and listening and responding to music.
-They will develop an understanding of the history and cultural context of the music that they listen to and earn how music can be written down.
-Through music, our curriculum helps children develop transferrable skills such as team working, leadership, creative thinking, problem solving, decision-making and presentation and performance skills.
+Children will develop the musical skills of singing, playing tuned and untuned instruments, improvising and composing music, and listening and responding to music.
+They will develop an understanding of the history and cultural context of the music that they listen to and learn how music can be written down.
+Through music, our curriculum helps children develop transferable skills such as team-working, leadership, creative thinking, problem-solving, decision-making, and presentation and performance skills.
 These skills are vital to children’s development as learners and have a wider application in their general lives outside and beyond school.

 Implementation

-Performing
+- Performing

-Listening
+- Listening

-Composing
+- Composing

 Impact

-At St Charles’ Catholic Primary School, the music scheme can be constantly monitored through both formative and summative assessment opportunities.
+The impact of our music curriculum can be constantly monitored through both formative and summative assessment opportunities.
 Each lesson includes guidance to support teachers in assessing pupils against the learning objectives and at the end of each unit there is often a performance element where teachers can make a summative assessment of pupils’ learning.
-Assessment quizzes and knowledge catchers are also available which can be used at the start or end of a unit to measure pupils progress.
+Knowledge organisers for each unit support pupils by providing a highly visual record of the key learning from the unit, encouraging recall of practical skills, key knowledge and vocabulary.

-The expected impact will be that children:
+The expected impact is that children will:

-- Be confident performers, composers and listeners and will be able to express themselves musically at and beyond school
+- Be confident performers, composers and listeners and will be able to express themselves musically at and beyond school.

-- Show an appreciation and respect for a wide range of musical styles from around the world and will understand how music is influenced by the wider, cultural, social and historical contexts in which it is developed
+- Show an appreciation and respect for a wide range of musical styles from around the world and will understand how music is influenced by the wider cultural, social, and historical contexts in which it is developed.

-- Understand the ways in which music can be written down to support performing and composing activities
+- Understand the ways in which music can be written down to support performing and composing activities.

-- Demonstrate and articulate an enthusiasm for music and to be able to identify their own personal musical preferences
+- Demonstrate and articulate an enthusiasm for music and be able to identify their own personal musical preferences.

-- meet the end of key stage expectations outlined in the National Curriculum for music
+- Meet the end of key stage expectations outlined in the national curriculum for Music.

 Music Curriculum Programmes of Study: Key Stages 1 and 2